Updated daily: Here are the best Best Buy deals you can get right now

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep deals coming every Sunday through Friday.

 The Best Buy Deal of the Day section on the retailer's website will direct you to a list of items on sale for the lowest prices it has at the time.
-This list can include a touchscreen laptop, a smart robot vacuum and a super bright TV.
-You can even get discounts on outdoor essentials as well, as Best Buy is currently offering up to $200 off select Greenworks outdoor tools.
+Today, that list includes a powerful kitchen mixer, a large external storage device and a compact home security camera.

-►Last chance: The top 10 Memorial Day 2022 deals you can still shop—save at Lowe's, Best Buy and Walmart
+►Father's Day shopping: The 35+ best Father's Day 2022 deals to shop right now

-►Popular deal: Apple AirPods Pro are $69 off at Amazon right now
+►Hurricane season 2022 is here: Stay prepared with deep discounts on flashlights, coolers and more

 Here are the current Best Buy Deal of the Day picks you can score today along with all the other best deals!